-The 'Power: A Practical Guide frames.
-Find the link in the Resources section of
+The 'Power: A Practical Guide for Facilitating Social Change' by Jethro Pettit and Raji Hunjar is full of different activities to suit different needs and time frames.
+Find the link in the Resources section of this guide!

 EVALUATING OUR EVALUATION: HOW DO WE KNOW CHANGE IS HAPPENING